Precise Reasoning About Container-Internal Pointers with Logical Pinning

 The \textbf{iterated separating conjunction}~\cite{reynoldsSeparationLogicLogic2002,müllerAutomaticVerificationIterated2016} generalizes \(\star\) to range over sets of heap locations.
 It is particularly useful to specify unstructured containers, which it represents as a collection of elements with all internal pointers exposed.
 In contrast, logical pinning supports selective exposure.

-\textbf{Authoritative cameras}~\cite{jungIrisMonoidsInvariants2015,jungIrisGroundModular2018} in Iris maintain a coherent global view of a resource by designating a single authoritative token that can mutate the state and multiple fragment tokens that provide consistent read-only views of its parts.\todo{comparison?}
+\textbf{Authoritative cameras}~\cite{jungIrisMonoidsInvariants2015,jungIrisGroundModular2018} in Iris maintain a coherent global view of a resource by designating an authoritative token that can mutate the state and multiple fragment tokens that provide consistent read-only views of its parts.\todo{comparison?}

 \textbf{Rust borrows} permit either one mutable reference or multiple immutable references to each object or object field, but not both.
 Standard mutable borrows freeze the entire container, so ad hoc APIs have been developed to allow simultaneous borrows (\texttt{pick2\_mut}, \texttt{get\_\-disjoint\_\-mut}~\cite{therustprojectdevelopersSliceGet_disjoint_mutRust2025}), but they either require unsafe code, or have runtime costs, or have usage restrictions (e.g., most require obtaining all references simultaneously ).